 Love him or hate him, Donald Trump’s campaign strategy was one all brand leaders can learn from.
 Yes, all brand leaders can learn from the controversial, insult-slinging, divisive rhetoric delivering Presidential-Elect.
 Why do I say this?

 On June 16th, 2015, Mr. Trump announced he was running for President of the United States.
 He was totally confident in his ability to conquer those who stood in his way of the Presidency.
 Why was he so confident?
 He did his research.

-From the very beginning of his campaign he knew exactly who his target demographic was & how to communicate with them.
-He provided clarity about what he was all about, and did not waiver from this message.
+From the beginning of his campaign, he knew exactly who his target demographic was & how to communicate with them.
+He clarified what he was all about and did not waiver from this message.
 He established brand clarity early on, which allowed voters to easily digest his views and decide to get behind what he stood for.

 Brand leaders of startups, small businesses, & large organizations must all realize that — “Clarity & Consistency are key in a brands success.”

 Throughout our Brand Focus coaching program at Cultural Sync, we frequently remind clients that the purpose of the program is to clearly define three things — “who they are,” “what they do,” & “who they do it for.”
 Once these areas are identified, it largely increases a brand’s ability to succeed.

 Donald Trump informed the American people of the following:

 “Who he is” — Donald J. Trump, financially successful businessman & political outsider.